ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 Re-importing docs re-applies all of this (the rewrite lives in the script).

+### 19. Docs headings/breadcrumbs de-homed

+More home-based logic in the sg-doc templates (same family as step 17): the doc header partial suppressed the top-bar/breadcrumbs and the `<h1>` page title via `.IsHome`, and the breadcrumb recursion climbed to the site home — whose empty title rendered a leading `"> "` on every crumb.
+On the merged site the docs root is a section page, not home, so the root wrongly showed a breadcrumb and a "StackGres Docs" H1.
+Fixes in `partials/doc/header.html`: both gates now test "is the docs section root" (`.RelPermalink` vs `.FirstSection`), and the breadcrumb stops at the section root instead of site home. `layouts/doc/list.html` renders the sidebar-toggle span on the section root, as the theme's `index.html` did for the standalone home.

 ## Verified

 - `hugo` builds with **0 errors** (379 pages)